Related Topics

 Because Windows will regularly update and improve security as well as performance, we recommend that you periodically repeat the following steps to create a new system image and back up your programs and personal files.

-2. In the System and Security field, select [Backup and Restore (Windows 7)].
+- In the System and Security field, select [Backup and Restore (Windows 7)]③.

-3. Select [Create a system image].
+- Select [Create a system image]④.

-Note: Please make sure the AC adapter is connected during the process and do not force shut down to prevent any errors.
+Note: Please make sure the AC adapter is connected during the process and do not force shut down to prevent any errors. - You may receive the following notification during the creation process, and please select [No]⑧.

 This step is to create a system repair CD/DVD, which can enter Windows Recovery Environment.
-However, we already create a system repair USB flash drive in the last chapter, so we do not need to create a system repair CD/DVD.
+However, we already create a system repair USB flash drive in the last chapter, so we do not need to create a system repair CD/DVD. - The system image creation is completed, please select [Close]⑨.

-8. On the drive you save the backup, it will generate a WindowsImageBackup folder, which is where the system image is located.
+- On the drive you save the backup, it will generate a WindowsImageBackup folder, which is where the system image is located.

 If you want to keep the old system image, you can copy the entire WindowsImageBackup folder to a new location, and then create a new system image.